SMAS Facelift Brisbane: When This Technique May Be Considered

 Specialist Plastic Surgeon is a protected medical title in Australia.
 It requires a minimum of 12 years of medical and surgical training, including completion of an accredited surgical training programme in plastic and reconstructive surgery and Fellowship of the Royal Australasian College of Surgeons.
 It is distinct from the broader term “cosmetic surgeon,” which in Australia does not require Specialist Plastic Surgery training.
 AHPRA’s public register allows patients to verify any practitioner’s specialist registration.

-Frequently Asked Questions About SMAS Facelift in Brisbane
+Frequently Asked Questions

 Is SMAS facelift the right facelift technique for Brisbane patients?